WiiLink24/WiiLink24.github.io/index.md

 # Welcome to WiiLink24!

-This is WiiLink24's official site!
+This is **no longer** WiiLink24's official site!
+It's only kept here for historical purposes (and because I don't want to delete it ;) ) Wii are working on getting Google Sites up and running.

 ## Services
 ### Wii no Ma (also known as Wii Room)